Balancing Act: Trading Off Odometry and Map Registration for Efficient Lidar Localization: Related Work

+The use of FMCW technology and Doppler-based motion estimation is well-established in the radar domain \citep{Vivet2013LocalizationAM, Kellner2013, Kramer2020, Park2021, Kubelka2024, GaoDCLOC, lisus2024doppler}; its application to lidar is more recent \citep{Hexsel2022DICPDI, Wu2022PickingUS, YoonN4S, Zhao2024, PangFMCW}.
+FMCW lidar sensors provide relative per-point radial velocity data via the Doppler effect in addition to 3D spatial information, and offer enhanced range resolution and resistance to interference compared to traditional time-of-flight lidar \citep{Behroozpour2017LidarSA}.

-Recent work has introduced the use of FMCW lidar sensors, which return per-point radial velocity data using the Doppler effect in addition to 3D point locations \cite{Wu2022PickingUS, YoonN4S, Zhao2024, PangFMCW}.
-Unlike traditional time-of-flight lidar, FMCW lidar sensors also offer enhanced range resolution, detection sensitivity, and resistance to interference \cite{Behroozpour2017LidarSA}.
-By incorporating the velocity measurements into ICP-based methods, estimation robustness has been shown to improve in geometrically degenerate environments \cite{Hexsel2022DICPDI, Wu2022PickingUS}. \citet{Hexsel2022DICPDI} first showed that Doppler velocity measurements can be used for motion estimation methods using the Doppler-ICP algorithm. \citet{Wu2022PickingUS} built upon this by incorporating a continuous-time estimator and eliminating the need for external motion compensation when preprocessing data.
+Recent work has demonstrated that incorporating these velocity measurements into ICP-based methods improves estimation robustness in geometrically degenerate environments \citep{Hexsel2022DICPDI, Wu2022PickingUS}. \citet{Hexsel2022DICPDI} first showed that Doppler velocity measurements can be used for motion estimation methods using the Doppler-ICP algorithm. \citet{Wu2022PickingUS} built upon this by incorporating a continuous-time estimator and eliminating the need for external motion compensation when preprocessing data.

-\citet{YoonN4S} showed that data association between pointclouds can be eliminated entirely with their lightweight, correspondence-free odometry solution.
-The quantitative results of their proposed method show that it is significantly faster than state-of-the-art ICP-based odometry while being reasonably accurate.
-Our work introduces the use of this odometry algorithm within a localization pipeline.
+\citet{YoonN4S} showed that data association between point clouds can be eliminated entirely with their lightweight, correspondence-free odometry solution.
+The quantitative results show significant computational savings compared to SOTA ICP-based odometry while maintaining reasonable accuracy.
+In this work, we integrate this correspondence-free algorithm into a topometric localization pipeline, allowing for a comparative analysis of its performance against ICP and proprioceptive baselines across a range of map-matching intervals.